Collecting and analysing diversity data

 Key points from EPSRC's diversity data are:

-- For the second consecutive year, women have had higher success rates than men in our fellowship scheme.
+- For the fourth consecutive year, women have higher success rates than men in our fellowship scheme.

 This analysis looks at grants by number of applications.
 We are currently working to extend our data analysis to look at grants by value.

 We are now publishing further diversity data to highlight the progress made to date to improve diversity in our peer review process, and the opportunities to continue to work with our communities to make further improvements.
 The data was published in response to a growing community interest in this information.
 The data covers the 2011-2017 period and includes diversity data by gender, age and ethnicity for the:

 - The EPSRC Peer Review College